 Bridging finance is a common concept in the property market.
 Unfortunately, it is also a concept that has many misconceptions because of previous financers’ behaviors.
 However, it is more important to get the facts before deciding if it is viable for my property transactions.
+I’ve been looking at some great new homes in Horsham PA but I want to get my finances in order before making an offer.
+Mortgage applications are a lengthy process and I want to be prepared!

 I would describe bridging loans as a form of a short-term mortgage.
 By this, I mean it has several similarities with normal mortgages, only that its main difference is the period I need to pay it.
 Some of these similarities include the bank using the property’s value to determine the amount to loan; the property is the security, and I pay the interests monthly and the loan at the end.

 As I outlined before, the main difference is the payment time.
 Mortgages can go as long as 25 years, while bridging is often a year or less.
 The other difference that follows closely is the interest rates, where mortgages are around 5% while bridging loans can spike to 20%.
 This should be my main focus point when I am weighing the two options.
+If you do decide on going for a mortgage, you may want to speak to mortgage brokers within your area or search keywords online like “mortgage brokers in Oakville” to find exactly what you need.

 However, some other differences are still substantial.
 I can arrange for a bridging loan as fast as a week, whereas mortgage loans could take months.
 Two, whatever I choose to do with the property is not a concern to the lender, and many times, the condition of the property also doesn’t matter.
 One last difference is that bridging loan lenders only focus on the property and not always on the borrower’s income.
 Therefore, even if I have a low income, I could still secure a bridging loan.
+If I decide that I need this loan for multiple properties as I am looking into property development and expanding in the real estate market, then I may need to speak to professionals like Lincoln Frost for their help in this area so I am aware of how to go about this in a financially beneficial way.

 A second charge can come when I need additional funds from the property, and my equity leaves room to do so.
 Take that I received the first loan and have a 55-45% ratio agreement with the first lender, I could decide to take another bridge against the same property and add a second charge.
 This will mean the second charge could agree to, say, 15% of the proceeds.
 Together they will receive 70% of the income from the house sale.